 You can read my full CV on the link provided here, but please see my website for much more detailed information about the projects I’m working on.

-I am a medical sociologist by training and specialize in disability studies.
-Students who work with me can expect to focus on critical analysis of the various systems we have in place that serve families.
-This is especially applicable when there is a disabled or ill family member.
-Often students that work with me learn how to study family interactions with the healthcare system and/or Early Intervention, gendered patterns of care work in families, and to conduct rigorous qualitative research.
+I am a sociologist by training and specialize in health/illness, disability studies, science and technology studies (STS) and feminist scholarship.
+I am jointly appointed in Women’s Gender and Sexuality Studies, which means I bring a critical feminist lens to all of my projects.
+Students who work with me can expect to focus on critical analysis of the various systems we have in place that to provide healthcare related-services.
+This is especially applicable in the context of deafness, chronic illness and/or disability.
+Often students in HDFS that work with me learn how to study the ways women, families and underrepresented communities interact with the healthcare system (including Early Intervention), gendered patterns of care work in families, and/or how to conduct rigorous qualitative research.

 Ph.D., Sociology, City University of New York – Graduate Center